amv-dev/yata/README.md

 # Say thanks

-If you like this library and you want to say thanks, you can do it also by donating to bitcoin address `1P3gTnaTK9LKSYx2nETrKe2zjP4HMkdhvK`
+If you like this library, and you want to say thanks, you can do it also by donating to bitcoin address `1P3gTnaTK9LKSYx2nETrKe2zjP4HMkdhvK`